113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 Use this command to create a new private catalog in your account.
 A private catalog is used to organize a set of offerings, private ones you add or references to public IBM Cloud catalog offerings, for users in your account to access.
 A user must have access to your private catalog through an IAM access policy and the resource group that contains your private catalog to see the offerings.

-You must target a resource group to create a catalog, as the catalog exists in the context of a particular resource group.
+You must target a resource group to create a catalog, as the catalog will exist in the context of a particular resource group.
 To get list of resource groups, you can run `ibmcloud resource groups`, and then `ibmcloud target -g "resource group"`.
 {: important}

 ```